-Cybercriminals are well-aware of the impact of locking down IT systems in healthcare organisations; they know that locking healthcare workers out of these vital systems can literally be a matter of life or death for patients.
-Public pressure is high for healthcare organisations to get sensitive records and systems safely under control.
-Criminal groups know there will be significant pressure for organisations to pay ransoms and get things back up and running as soon as possible.
+Cybercriminals are well-aware of the impact of locking down IT systems in healthcare organizations; they know that locking healthcare workers out of these vital systems can literally be a matter of life or death for patients.
+Public pressure is high for healthcare organizations to get sensitive records and systems safely under control.
+Criminal groups know there will be significant pressure for organizations to pay ransoms and get things back up and running as soon as possible.

 Healthcare staff need to communicate often and quickly.
 Employees at all levels need to access and share sensitive data, often with temporary and contracted staff.
 Their first concern is always patient welfare, so cybersecurity is likely not top of mind for them.
 The personality type of most healthcare workers is caring and hardworking, so they can be tricked into clicking links/opening attachments that play on this psychology.
 All of this makes them prime targets for ransomware via email phishing.